nehaljwani/team.exiv2.org/book/IMaEA.md

 So, Minolta have 6 "sub-records".
 Other manufacturers have more.
 Let's say 10 manufacturers have an average of 10 "sub-records".
 That's 100 groups.

-Now to address your concern about **Exif.MinoltaCsNew.ISOSpeed**.
-It will throw an exception in Exiv2 v0.27.2.
-Was it defined in an earlier version of Exiv2 such as 0.21?
-I don't know.

-Your application code has to use exception handlers to catch these matters and determine what to do.
-Without getting involved with your application code, I can't comment on your best approach to manage this.
-There is a macro EXIV2\_TEST\_VERSION which enables you to have version specific code in your application.
-This is discussed in more detail here:  [13-9](13-9)

 [TOC](#TOC)

 <div id="8-3">
 ### 8.3 TagInfo

 Another matter to appreciate is that tag definitions are not constant.
-A tag is simply an uint16.
+A tag is simply an uint16\_t.
 The Tiff Standard specifies about 50 tags.
 Anybody creating an IFD can use the same tag number for different purposes.
 The Tiff Specification says _"TIFF readers must safely skip over these fields if they do not understand or do not wish to use the information."_.
 We do have to understand every tag.
 In a tiff file, the pixels are located using the tag StripOffsets.
 We report StripOffsets, however we don't read pixel data.

 If the user wishes to recover data such as the pixels, it is possible to do this with the utility dd.
 This is discussed here: [8.1 Extracting metadata using dd](#8-1).